Best food processor review, by someone who has actually cooked a ton of food processor for years

-The best food processors of 2020 reviewed, tested and compared.
+The best food processors of 2019 and 2020 reviewed, tested and compared.

 Please note due to pandemic shopping item availability of kitchen appliances and tools, especially related to making dough, changes and therefore prices fluctuate.
 I advise bookmarking the links if they are out of stock or not available through Amazon Prime/ or at a reasonable price as things can sometimes re-appear.
 At the time of posting these links they were in stock and well priced but this changes day to day.

-A kitchen appliance that does pretty much everything for you in less than a minute!
-My mom had a food processor that lasted for decades on the kitchen counter and it was regularly used to make dry bread into bread crumbs for schnitzel and to do other kitchen tasks.
+What is a food processor and what is it good for?
+A food processor is a kitchen appliance that does pretty much everything for you in less than a minute!
+My mom had a food processor that lasted for decades on the kitchen counter and it was regularly used to make dry bread into bread crumbs for schnitzel and to do many other kitchen tasks as listed below.

 Here are the best food processors reviewed and compared and food processor features explained, coming from years of use and cooking experience with them.